 School Related Qualifications refer to National Certificates other than NCEA, achieved by senior school students preparing for NCEA and University Entrance.
-For 2016, 8.9% of the School Related Qualifications were gained by Year 11 students, 46.8% by Year 12 students, and 44.4% by Year 13 students.
-Percentages do not sum to 100 due to rounding.
+For 2017, 7.6% of the School Related Qualifications were gained by Year 11 students, 46.7% by Year 12 students, and 45.7% by Year 13 students.
 School Related Qualifications are grouped into eight categories: